georgesmith9914/superrender/README.md

 9. nano iexec.json and change value of checksum from above and app multiaddr to "docker.io/georgesmith9914/blender-render:1.0.9"
 10. iexec app deploy --chain viviani
 11. iexec app publish --chain viviani
 12. Note down app 0x address

+Steps to prepare your Metamask wallet:
+1. Create a wallet using IExec SDK command line
+2. Get some nRLC to your wallet
+3. Import this wallet into Metamask using private key
+4. Add Viviani chain and its RPC to Metamask
+5. Choose Viviani chain on Metamask

 Step to run Dapp:
 1. npm install